CIKM-2021/hive-db/README.md

 ## Setup Environment

 - We provide public APIs via the endpoint *http://sochaindb.com*,  currently authenticated by the key *"TOKEN"* with the value *"WrrXP6szu06wlLQVfAM3b0FD8i4612zc"* in the Request Header.
-- Some request might take a long period.
-If request break down, let try to set a high timeout.
+- Some requests might take a long period.
+If requests break down, let's try to set a high timeout.
 - The APIs could be requested by the [httpie tool](https://httpie.io/).
 Depending on your OS, you can quickly install this tool by a command line.

 On Linux: